 Don't miss all the fun things to do in Astoria, including nearby Warrenton, when stopping by.

 A visit to the Astoria Column includes great views and a history of the area.
 You'll be treated to a magnificent view of the town, the river, and the Astoria-Megler bridge, and also be able to see Cape Disappointment, Youngs Bay, Saddle Mountain, Mount St. Helens, and Mount Hood.
 Enjoy these views from the hill, or after climbing an internal spiral staircase, at the top of the Astoria Column.

 The Columbia River Maritime Museum is an outstanding facility that provides exhibits covering the region's many shipwrecks and much more.
 Early European exploration, commercial fishing, the Coast Guard, and lighthouses are among the topics covered at the museum.
 You'll also see a long list of different kinds of vessels, both life-size and models, indoors and out on the river.

-Among the great state parks found in Oregon and throughout the Northwest, Fort Stevens State Park stands out for the number of things to see and do within its 3700 acres.
+Among the great state parks found in Oregon and throughout the Northwest, Fort Stevens State Park stands out for the number of things to see and do within its 3,700 acres.
 Located at the northwest tip of the state, the park looks out over the Columbia River and the Pacific Ocean.
-A magnificent view of the Columbia River bar is available from the South Jetty.
+A magnificent view of the Columbia River bar can be seen from the South Jetty.

 After finally reaching the Pacific, Lewis and Clark and the Corps of Discovery spent several months at Fort Clatsop, a small compound they constructed to survive a difficult winter.
 Part of the Lewis and Clark National Historical Park, Fort Clatsop focuses on the Corps' activities during those wet and miserable months, including their interactions with the local Clatsop people.